icon-project/icon-project.github.io/docs/quickstart_p1.md

 ## Modify HelloWorld contract to greet you

-It will be a pleasure to have more agreeable HelloWorld SCORE.
-Let's give them a name, and greet you nicer way.
-One method will be added, `hello` will be modified.
+It would be a pleasure to have a more agreeable HelloWorld SCORE.
+Let's give it a name, and greet you with a nicer way.
+One method will be added, `hello` method will be modified.

 - `name` is a read-only funtion, and returns the SCORE name.